ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Discussion

 We compared the results from OMA, OrthoDB, PGDBj, and Ensembl Plants.
+We observed the substantial difference among the tools.
+PGDBj seems to detect many paralogs compared to others.
+OMA and OrthoDB has functionality of controlling the taxonomic range for orthology detection, and changing the range affected the search results.
+In some cases, the effect of the taxonimc range makes it difficult to interpret the search results by practical scientists.
+By manual inspection of the results, we confirmed that OrthoDB produces reasonable results at the current status.

 # Future work
 The conclusion will be generalized to other genes of plant species.